webdriverio/visual-testing/packages/visual-reporter/README.md

 For more information, please refer to the WebdriverIO Visual Testing [documentation](https://webdriver.io/docs/visual-testing).

+## Demo

+You can find a demo of the WebdriverIO Visual Testing Reporter on [GitHub Pages](https://webdriverio.github.io/visual-testing/)

 ## Installation

 The easiest way is to keep `@wdio/visual-reporter` as a dev-dependency in your `package.json`, via: